samblake/jenplay/README.md

 jenplay
 =======

-Audial Jenkins notification server.
+An audial notification server for [Jenkins](http://jenkins-ci.org/) and the [Notification Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Notification+Plugin).
 Alerts on failures with systhansised speech and play a random sound.

-A server for [Jenkins](http://jenkins-ci.org/) and the [Notification Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Notification+Plugin).

 Tested on Arch linux.
 Installation requires alsa and festival: pacman -S python2 pulseaudio-alsa alsa-lib alsa-utils festival